openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/huawei-storage-driver.rst

      - -
      - Name of a storage pool to be used.
 If you need to configure multiple storage pools, separate them by semicolons (;).
      - All
-   * - DefaultTargetIP
-     - -
-     - Default IP address of the iSCSI target port that is provided for computing nodes.
-     - All
-   * - OSType
-     - Linux
-     - Operating system of the Nova computer node's host.
-     - All
-   * - HostIP
-     - -
-     - IP address of the Nova computer node's host.
-     - All

 .. note::